 How Much Does Youth Hockey Cost in Delaware?

-Delaware's small size means limited rink options — most families choose between a handful of facilities in the Wilmington area.
-The upside is proximity to strong programs in Philadelphia and Maryland, giving competitive players access to high-level tournaments without crossing the entire state.
+Delaware's small size means limited rink options, with most families choosing between a handful of facilities in the Wilmington area.
+Proximity to programs in Philadelphia and Maryland gives competitive players access to high-level tournaments without crossing the entire state.

 Season Cost by Level